John-R-Wallace-NOAA/FishNIRS/Bias_Correction/README.md

      " "

 <br>
 Plot the data with a 1-1 line and calculate stats.
 My toolbox function browsePlot() was downloaded above and will used for plotting the figures directly into a browser and saved into a file.
-Those saved files can also be found in this repo.

     TMA_Pred$NN_Pred_BIASED <- TMA_Pred$NN_Pred
     browsePlot('plot(TMA_Pred$TMA, TMA_Pred$NN_Pred_BIASED, xlim = c(0, 16), ylim = c(0, 16))